vedb/pupil_recording_interface/README.md

-# pupil_exporter
+# pupil_recording_interface
-Python backend and cli for exporting pupil recordings
+Python backend and cli for pupil recordings